 The symptoms of a dislocation may resemble other medical conditions.
 Always talk with your child's healthcare provider for a diagnosis.

 The healthcare provider makes the diagnosis with a physical exam.
 During the exam, the healthcare provider obtains a complete medical history of the child and asks how the injury happened.

 Diagnostic procedures may help to evaluate the problem.
 Diagnostic procedures may include:

 X-ray.
 A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

 Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
-An MRI is only likely to be done if your doctor is considering surgery.
+An MRI is only likely to be done if your healthcare provider is considering surgery.

-Specific treatment for a dislocation will be determined by your child's doctor based on:
+Specific treatment for a dislocation will be discussed with you by your child's healthcare provider based on: